Explorez les thématiquesBusinessÉconomieUrbanisation and the rise of the megacity

 Choix simple x 4

 Urbanization is happening faster today than at any time in history.
-By 2030 nearly 9% of the global population will live in so-called megacities—cities with more than 10m inhabitants.
+By 2030 nearly 9% of the global population will live in so-called megacities—cities with more than 10 million inhabitants.

-In 1950 New York and Tokyo were the only so-called megacities; cities with more than 10m inhabitants.
+In 1950 New York and Tokyo were the only so-called megacities; cities with more than 10 million inhabitants.

-By 1980 these were joined by Mexico City, Sao Paulo and Osaka.
+By 1980 Mexico City, Sao Paulo and Osaka joined their ranks.
 In 2010 there were over 20 megacities spanning almost every continent.
 Today, there are 32 megacities.

 Asia accounts for over half of today's megacities.
 By 2030 nearly 9% of the world's population will live in 41 megacities.
-But it's in Africa where some of the most rapid urbanization will take place in the future.
+But it's in Africa that some of the most rapid urbanization will take place in future.

 À découvrir également dans « Économie »